-- 1) Children in Care and children who ceased to be in care because they were adopted (or became subject to a residence order or special guardianship order). - 2) Children who were previously in state care outside of England, and have ceased to be in state care as a result of being adopted (subject to appropriate evidence of their previously looked-after status). - 3) Children who have an elder brother or sister in attendance at Stoneydelph Primary school and who will still be attending the school at the time of the proposed admission date.
-(For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parent's marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.) - 4) Children living within the defined catchment or cluster area of Stoneydelph Primary school. - 5) Children who satisfy both of the following tests:
+- 1) Children in Care and children who ceased to be in care because they were adopted (or became subject to a residence order or special guardianship order) including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2) Children who have an elder brother or sister in attendance at Stoneydelph Primary school and who will still be attending the school at the time of the proposed admission date.
+(For admission purposes, a brother or sister is a child who lives at the same address and either: have one or both natural parents in common; are related by a parent's marriage; are adopted or fostered by a common parent or are unrelated children who live at the same address, whose parents live as partners.) - 3) Children living within the defined catchment or cluster area of Stoneydelph Primary school. - 4) Children who satisfy both of the following tests: